Locked down and socially distanced, Washingtonians still celebrate Biden-Harris

 Further west on Massachussetts Avenue NW, the streets surrounding the U.S. Naval Observatory — the vice president’s official residence — were empty.

-“WELCOME HOME,” read two large red, white and blue banners across from the street, a festive welcome for Harris, its new tenant.
+“WELCOME HOME,” read two large red, white and blue banners across the street, a festive welcome for Harris, its new tenant.

 Outside the house where Jared Kushner and Ivanka Trump lived in Kalorama, the contingent of Secret Service vans were gone.
 Two workmen were cutting wood to build moving crates for furniture, including a marble table that had been carried outside.